tsubupiyo/bubble/README.md

 ## Algorithm
 Our approach accepts a partial reconstruction.
 Maybe a novel approach.
-Please contact me if you know a similar one.
+Please [contact us](https://github.com/toyaku-phys/bubble/issues) if you know a similar one.

 ### Discretization and Data Structure
 Voronoi cells are represented as a set of cones in our discretization.
 The center of the bottom of each cone is adjusted to match the boundary of the cell.
 In the discretization, overlaps and gaps of cones occur.
-The property that the actual cell and the discretized cell coincide with each other as the number of divisions increases is the same as when using a cubic voxel.
+The property that the actual cell and the discretized cell coincide with each other as the number of divisions increases is the same as when using [the cubic voxel](https://en.wikipedia.org/wiki/Voxel).
 The compressibility of information is higher when using a cone.

 ![bubbling](doc/fig/discretization.jpeg)